API Beauty is in the eye of the Clients: 2.2 Million Maven Dependencies reveal the Spectrum of Client-API Usages: API usage in the Maven ecosystem

 Maven is a software project management tool for Java and other languages targeting the JVM (e.g., Groovy, Kotlin, Clojure, Scala).
 It automates most phases of a software development life-cycle, from build to deployment.
 Maven relies on a specification file, named \pom, where developers explicitly declare what should happen at each building phase.
 Dependency management is one important phase where Maven automatically fetches software artifacts on which a project depends.
 Those artifacts are hosted on remote repositories, either public or private.
 Currently, \mc is the most popular public repository.
-It hosts millions of software artifacts coming in the form of binary sources (e.g., \jar, \textit{war}, \etc), tests (sources and binaries), or other elements.
-Artifacts in \mc cannot be modified or updated, meaning that all the releases of each artifact are stored in the repository.
-An artifact is identified by a unique set of GAV coordinates, referring to groupId (G), artifactId (A), and version (V).\looseness=-1
+It hosts millions of software artifacts coming in the form of binary sources (e.g., \jar).
+These artifacts are uniquely identified by GAV coordinates, referring to groupId (G), artifactId (A), and version (V).
+Artifacts in \mc cannot be modified or updated, meaning that all the releases of each artifact are stored in the repository. \looseness=-1